input-output-hk/partner-chains-smart-contracts/docs/README.md

 - recipient and amount matches the actual tx body contents
 - the merkleRoot where the transaction is in, and it's position in the list hashed `blake2(merkleRoot, txIdx)` of the transaction is NOT included in the distributed set[^1] (the actual hash might be subject to change)
 - a new entry with the value of `blake2(tx.recipient, tx.amount, merkleRoot)` is created in the distributed set
+- the transaction is signed by the recipient

 ![SC to MC](SC-MC.svg)